 Modern Monetary Theory (MMT) has been in the news quite a bit in the last few weeks.¹ It’s refreshing to see this considering how bad the state of macroeconomics is.
 I say this as someone who has been very critical of MMT for many years.
-I think they overreach on some items, but as a general theory I think they provide a much clearer and more useful picture of the macroeconomy than most mainstream economic schools do.
-Among the important things they get right:
+I think they overreach on some items, but I also think they get some things right including:

 1) The money multiplier and loanable funds are wrong.

 2) High government debt isn’t going to cause a US default.

 3) The Phillips Curve (the idea that inflation and unemployment have a stable and inverse relationship) is misleading at best and wrong at worst.